-Pitch a tent, folks -- it’s time for camp.
+Pitch a tent, folks — it’s time for camp.
 As one would expect from a made-for derived from a Jackie Collins’ novel, “Hollywood Wives: The Next Generation” is all about big hair, big diamonds and big messes caused by people with a surfeit of money and a shortage of common sense.
 Trashy but not totally repellent, it’s a guilty pleasure watching Farrah Fawcett and Melissa Gilbert vamp through roles that could have been downright painful to watch if not played with a sense of humor.